-Guest blogger Amy Stout is back again today to address an issue parents of children with special needs often neglect – connecting with their spouse.
+Guest blogger Amy Stout is back again today to address an issue parents of children with special needs often neglect – connecting with your spouse.
 In this post, she gives three more tips to help spouses connect despite their care giving duties.

 Don’t Be So Serious